foureyes/csci-ga.1120-fall2017-001/slides/05/lists-references-map.markdown

 <section markdown="block">
 ## Globals that are Mutable Objects

-You can't change what object a global variable name refers to (without the <code>global</code> keyword, of course), but you __can change mutable global objects from within a function__!
+You can't change what object a global variable name refers to (without the <code>global</code> keyword, which you may encounter in other code), but you __can change mutable global objects from within a function__!

 __What's the output of this code?__ &rarr;